 Twin Arrows Casino

-The Navajo Nation is planning to build the $200 million
+The Navajo Nation built the $200 million resort and gambling facility near

-gambling facility near the Twin Arrows exit off of Interstate 40.
-(See
+the Twin Arrows exit off of Interstate 40.

-The Twin Arrows Casino Flagstaff is planned to be much more
+The Twin Arrows Casino Flagstaff is much more

 than a gaming facility.
-Tribal leaders envision a four
+Tribal leaders envisioned a four

 star resort hotel and casino with